What is STCW Basic Safety Training?

 On 7th July 1995 the STCW code was updated, these were mainly administrative changes to bring the convention up to date.

 Basic principals of the STCW convention were that all crew should receive basic training to cope with emergencies on-board.
 This basic training would last around a week and would include the following:

 - Fire Fighting and Fire Prevention – 2.5 day practical course that teaches you how to use the fire fighting equipment on-board your ship in the event of a fire.

 - Personal and Social Responsibilities – 0.5 day course that introduces the safety procedures on-board, your responsibilities, living and working on-board a ship.

 - Personal Survival Techniques – 1 day of survival techniques, abandoning ship, equipment found on-board.
 This course includes a practical session in a swimming pool.

 - Elementary First Aid – 1 day of practical training on basic first aid, resuscitation techniques and practical first aid techniques.

-In 2010 the Manila amendment set the latest training standards and certification for seafarers which came into force in 2014.
-The latest changes introduced Security Awareness training.
-Together with this, a requirement to update your Fire Fighting and Sea Survival qualification every 5 years was put into effect.
+In 2010 the Manila amendment set the latest training standards and certification for seafarers which finally came into force in 2014.
+The latest changes introduced Security Awareness training providing seafarers new to the industry guidance on security related issues onboard

 If your STCW Fire Fighting and Personal Survival certificates are more than 5 years old you must complete an update training course to be able to work on-board.